cfmdobbie/Oxygen-White-Deck/README.md

 Eugene Trounev had released this work into the public domain, so in the same spirit these modifications are released under [CC0](https://creativecommons.org/choose/zero/).

 The purpose of this work is to provide a spawnable playing card deck to be used in the game *Tabletop Simulator*.
+The resulting Steam Workshop mod can be found [here](http://steamcommunity.com/sharedfiles/filedetails/?id=685423493).